 The Australian Journal of Public Administration is the journal of record on public administration, public management and public policy in Australia and has been in continuous publication since 1937.

-The Australian Journal of Public Administration is published digitally each quarter with over 5,000 institutions around the world licensed to access the publication.
-The download of journal articles is highest in Australia, followed by the United States, United Kingdom and China.
+The journal is published digitally each quarter with over 5,000 institutions around the world licensed to access the publication.

 IPAA members have full access to the Wiley Online Library journal page via a dedicated portal and app.
 These two access options provide similar functionality:

 If you would like to submit a manuscript for publication in the journal from either an academic or practitioner perspective, visit the Wiley Online Library.

 View the Australian Journal of Public Administration